Crystal Palace, London: Crystal Palace Park

 Crystal Palace Park is a large Victorian pleasure ground occupying much of the land within Crystal Palace and is one of the major London public parks.
 The park was maintained by the LCC and later the GLC, but with the abolition of the GLC in 1986, control of the entire park was given to the London Borough of Bromley.
+From 15 September 2023 responsibility for the park's management has been handed to the Crystal Palace Park Trust.
 Crystal Palace railway station is located by the park, as is the National Sports Centre.
 The park was formerly used for sports such as cricket, football and motor racing, and has been a venue for concerts often performed at the site of the Crystal Palace Park Concert Platform.
 In recent years the park has played host to organised music events such as Wireless Festival and South Facing Festival.
+It is also home to the famous Crystal Palace Dinosaur sculptures.

 The park is situated halfway along Norwood Ridge at one of its highest points.
 This ridge offers views northwards to central London, east to the Queen Elizabeth II Bridge and Greenwich, and southward to Croydon and the North Downs.
 It is also one of the starting points for the Green Chain Walk, linking to places such as Chislehurst, Erith, the Thames Barrier and Thamesmead.
 Section 3 of the Capital Ring walk round London goes through the park.